-The basic issue i have in this regards is the non availability of some important apps.
-Apps like the file manager, gallery, video play and music player do not come pre-installed on the device.
-Although we have addressed the issue on this post, something out of the box would have been better and stress-free.
+The basic issue I have in this regard is the nonavailability of some important apps.
+Apps like the file manager, gallery, video play, and music player do not come pre-installed on the device.
+Although we have addressed the issue in this post, something out of the box would have been better and stress-free.

 Interestingly, i was sorta wowed by the 2 Megapixels front facing camera quality.
 I shot a picture of my pets with the front camera which i will be sharing with you below.
 You can see Max smiling and i am guessing he loves selfies lol.

-I use more of WiFi on the device.
-However, i used GLO BIS plan on the phone and that is after i had changed the IMEI to that of a blackberry imei.
+I use more WiFi on the device.
+However, I used the GLO BIS plan on the phone and that is after I had changed the IMEI to that of a blackberry IMEI.
 Hence, if you are wondering if that can be done on the smartphone, YES and the process is very easy.

 My only concern here is the inability to peck network mode on either 3G or 2G.
-Instead, network mode tend to toggle between 3G and 2G automatically and understanding the fact that 2G can be pretty slow when watching videos or downloading stuffs, it can be pretty frustrating.
+Instead, network mode tends to toggle between 3G and 2G automatically, and understanding the fact that 2G can be pretty slow when watching videos or downloading stuff, it can be pretty frustrating.

 However, you can set 2G mode on standby which can help save battery life compared to when in 3G mode or toggling.

-In respect to performance, one of the basic thing i will give thumbs up to is the RAM Management.
+With respect to performance, one of the basic things I will give thumbs up to is RAM Management.
 Despite opening different apps and having to multitask at different intervals, operations on apps didn’t have to restart everything.

-For the past one week now, i have had the Google chrome app on and on a particular page.
-Going back to that page hours after getting involved with other stuffs doesn’t restart the page which is really awesome compared to the iPhone whose Safari browser tend to reload a page if you navigate out and without returning back for long.
+For the past week now, I have had the Google chrome app on and on a particular page.
+Going back to that page hours after getting involved with other stuff doesn’t restart the page which is really awesome compared to the iPhone whose Safari browser tends to reload a page if you navigate out and without returning back for long.